GoTrack-GPS/gotrack-um/modules/app-gotrack365/send-command-sensor-pro-new/README.md

-# Send command check sensor connection
+# Send command check sensor connection on app GoTrack365

 This sending feature is only for :
 - Distributor type account.